 1031.03 Testing.
-RAP/FRAP and RAS testing shall be according to the following.
+FRAP and RAS testing shall be according to the following.

-- (a) RAP/FRAP Testing.
-When used in HMA, the RAP/FRAP shall be sampled and tested either during or after stockpiling. - (1) During Stockpiling.
+- (a) FRAP Testing.
+When used in HMA, the FRAP shall be sampled and tested either during processing or after stockpiling.
+It shall also be sampled during HMA production. - (1) During Stockpiling.
 For testing during stockpiling, washed extraction samples shall be run at the minimum frequency of one sample per 500 tons (450 metric tons) for the first 2000 tons (1800 metric tons) and one sample per 2000 tons (1800 metric tons) thereafter.
-A minimum of five tests shall be required for stockpiles less than 4000 tons (3600 metric tons). - (2) After Stockpiling.
+A minimum of five tests shall be required for stockpiles less than 4000 tons (3600 metric tons). - (2) Incoming Material.
+For testing as incoming material, washed extraction samples shall be run at a minimum frequency of one sample per 2000 tons (1800 metric tons) or once per week, whichever comes first. - (3) After Stockpiling.
 For testing after stockpiling, the Contractor shall submit a plan for approval to the District proposing a satisfactory method of sampling and testing the RAP/FRAP pile either in-situ or by restockpiling.
 The sampling plan shall meet the minimum frequency required above and detail the procedure used to obtain representative samples throughout the pile for testing.

-Each sample shall be split to obtain two equal samples of test sample size.
+Before extraction, each field sample of FRAP, shall be split to obtain two samples of test sample size.
 One of the two test samples from the final split shall be labeled and stored for Department use.
 The Contractor shall extract the other test sample according to Department procedure.
 The Engineer reserves the right to test any sample (split or Department-taken) to verify Contractor test results.

-(b) RAS Testing.
-RAS or RAS blended with manufactured sand shall be sampled and tested during stockpiling according to Illinois Department of Transportation Policy Memorandum, "Reclaimed Asphalt Shingle (RAS) Source".

-Samples shall be collected during stockpiling at the minimum frequency of one sample per 200 tons (180 metric tons) for the first 1000 tons (900 metric tons) and one sample per 250 tons (225 metric tons) thereafter.
+- (b) RAS Testing.
+RAS shall be sampled and tested during stockpiling according to Bureau of Materials and Physical Research Policy Memorandum, "Reclaimed Asphalt Shingle (RAS) Sources".
+The Contractor shall also sample as incoming material at the HMA plant. - (1) During Stockpiling.
+Washed extraction and testing for unacceptable materials shall be run at the minimum frequency of one sample per 200 tons (180 metric tons) for the first 1000 tons (900 metric tons) and one sample per 1000 tons (900 metric tons) thereafter.
 A minimum of five samples are required for stockpiles less than 1000 tons (900 metric tons).
-Once a \leq 1000 ton (900 metric ton), five-sample/test stockpile has been established it shall be sealed.
-Additional incoming RAS or RAS blended with manufactured sand shall be stockpiled in a separate working pile as designated in the Quality Control plan and only added to the sealed stockpile when the test results of the working pile are complete and are found to meet the tolerances specified herein for the original sealed RAS stockpile.
+Once a ≤ 1000 ton (900 metric ton), five-sample/test stockpile has been established it shall be sealed.
+Additional incoming RAS shall be in a separate working pile as designated in the Quality Control plan and only added to the sealed stockpile when the test results of the working pile are complete and are found to meet the tolerances specified herein for the original sealed RAS stockpile. - (2) Incoming Material.
+For testing as incoming material at the HMA plant, washed extraction shall be run at the minimum frequency of one sample per 250 tons (227 metric tons).
+A minimum of five samples are required for stockpiles less than 1000 tons (900 metric tons).
+The incoming material test results shall meet the tolerances specified herein.